 - the SMF may decide or update the MBS assistance information.

-1. During the MBS related procedures, e.g. MBS service configuration, session start and/or PDU session establishment/modification associated with MBS service, the SMF provides the MBS assistance information to the NG-RAN via the AMF.
-The SMF decides the MBS assistance information based on the MBS related PCC policy from the PCF (if dynamic PCC is deployed) or local policy (if dynamic PCC is not deployed), UE subscription data from the UDM, UE capabilities if indicated by the UE in the NAS message, and/or network analytics information provided by the NWDAF, data forwarding indication, etc. Then the SMF includes the MBS assistance information in the N2 SM information of Namf_Communication_N1N2MessageTransfer request (or via other service operation) to the AMF, and the AMF forwards it to the NG-RAN.
+1. During the MBS related procedures, e.g. MBS service configuration, session start and/or session join, the SMF provides the MBS assistance information to the NG-RAN via the AMF.
+The SMF decides the MBS assistance information based on the MBS related PCC policy from the PCF (if dynamic PCC is deployed) or local policy (if dynamic PCC is not deployed), UE MBS group affiliation data from the UDM/UDR or the PCF, UE capabilities if indicated by the UE in the NAS message which is forwarded to the SMF by the AMF, and/or network analytics information provided by the NWDAF, data forwarding indication from the PCF, etc. Then the SMF includes the MBS assistance information in the N2 SM information of Namf_Communication_N1N2MessageTransfer request (or via other service operation) to the AMF, and the AMF forwards it to the NG-RAN.

 2. Based on the MBS assistance information and other information (e.g. local measurement), the NG-RAN determines the delivery method of AN resources for the MBS session, or decides to switch the delivery method of AN resources from unicast to multicast (or vice versa) for an ongoing MBS session.